 - Re-sits.
 If an exam went absolutely terribly, it may be worth considering deferring your application for a year and taking re-sits.
 Re-sit exams take place in November and May of the upcoming academic year and we would urge you to contact your IB Co-ordinator as soon as possible to discuss registration deadlines.
-The deadline for submission for November exams is July 29th, 2015, but your school will require at least a week to process the paperwork and payments.

 If you do intend to resit any of your subjects, put your study hat on once again and remember, EIB Tutors are here to help!